What if Self Trust Isn't About Getting it Right?

 So if you find yourself second-guessing, spiraling in anxiety, or Googling every little thing — there's nothing wrong with you.
 In truth, you're normal.
 This is what it often feels like when becoming a mother.

-Self-doubt is a completely normal part of the transition.
+So it makes sense that self-doubt is a completely normal part of the transition.
 It’s your brain’s way of trying to find ground in something brand new.
 The struggle is real, AND it's an unavoidable step on the journey.

 What if there's no such thing as getting it "right" anyway?